 These are fascinating.
 Just remember that most James Bond stuff is based on Ian Flemings own experience as a spy!

-Mel Carriere from San Diego California on June 29, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on June 29, 2015:

 Fascinating read.
 Unfortunately, CIA assassination attempts and the like have actually had the opposite effect of what was intended.
 Just a theory, I'm not a fan of Castro, but several hundred attempts on your life could drive a dictator into even deeper police state paranoia.
 Great hub!

 Colin Garrow from Inverbervie, Scotland on June 29, 2015:

 It's a bit scary the stuff that goes on in the world that we don't get to hear about.
 Although I have heard of Operation Gold before - they made a movie about it in 1993 ('The Innocent' starring Anthony Hopkins and Campbell Scott).
 Interesting Hub, voted up.

 Don Colfax (author) from Easton, Pennsylvania on March 13, 2014: